caseypaquola/BigBrainWarp/docs/index.rst

 Welcome to BigBrainWrap's documentation!
 ========================================

-BigBrain is singular dataset that offers a volumetric reconstruction of high-resolution cell-stained slices of a post mortem human brain.
-BigBrainWarp provides approaches to transform from histological to MNI152 space to help a wide range of neuroscientistists utilise the cytoarchitectural information encoded in BigBrain.
+*BigBrain is singular dataset that offers a volumetric reconstruction of high-resolution cell-stained slices of a post mortem human brain.
+BigBrainWarp provides approaches to transform from histological to MNI152 space to help a wide range of neuroscientistists utilise the cytoarchitectural information encoded in BigBrain.*

+[ insert figure / video here ]

 We aim to provide:

 * Centralised information on integration of BigBrain with multi-modal imaging
 * Simple scripts to perform nonlinear warping between spaces